 New episodes of the show used to run on Mondays at 9pm with reruns at 2am late Monday night and throughout the week.

-Poker After Dark on NBC
+Poker After Dark

 Monday-Friday night’s episodes feature new tournament action until a winner is determined and Saturday night includes a recap of the action with commentary by the players.